Tin-Hoang/fl-adni-classification/README.md

   - Format
   - Downloaded

+## Alternative Data Format

+The system also supports an alternative data format:
+- 3D MRI images in .nii format
+- A CSV file containing metadata with the following columns:
+  - image_id (without 'I' prefix)
+  - DX (with values: "Dementia" for AD, "MCI", and "CN")
+  - Other metadata columns

 ## Model Architecture

 The project uses a ResNet50-based 3D CNN architecture, implemented using the Model Factory pattern for easy extension.